 The EMA took a group of Members through Salus Aviation’s workshop to experience its industry leading helicopter and fixed-wing aviation maintenance.
 Watch the video below to hear from CEO Greg Edmonds as he explains what it takes to compete on the global stage.

+With 48 hectares of certified organic Camellia sinensis growing in the heart of the Waikato, Zealong Tea Estate is New Zealand’s only commercial tea estate.
 The EMA’s Nicholas Russell sat down with Zealong General Manager Sen Kong to find out where they have used technology to improve efficiency but also how the human touch remains irreplaceable.

 The EMA’s Nicholas Russell sat down with Page Macrae CEO Alan Sutcliffe to discuss the company’s new world-leading hopper, which sparked huge interest during a recent sales trip to Europe.